-Apron III east limited parking
+Apron III east pre-authorized parking only.

 No aircraft shall park closer than 43.5 meters from the centerline of Taxiway Lima.

 APRON IV

 There is no parking on Apron IV due to limited space.
 All parking is limited to tenants leased property.
 At no time is circulation on the apron to be blocked.